Genesis of Polyatomic Molecules in Dark Clouds: CO$_2$ Formation on Cold Amorphous Solid Water

 The atom exchange reaction is of particular interest because it provides another recombination channel, but probably on longer simulation times, if both reaction partners remain on the ASW.
 Figure \ref{fig:alloutcomes}B shows that CO$_{\rm B}$ and O$_{\rm A}$ remaining on the ASW after atom exchange (green) is most probable irrespective of the initial separation between CO$_{\rm A}$ and O$_{\rm B}$.
 This is followed by desorption of both, whereas desorption of either CO$_{\rm B}$ or O$_{\rm A}$ is less likely on average.
 Thus, even if the initial collision process leads to atom exchange, there is still probability for subsequent CO$_2$ formation because both reaction partners remain on the ASW.\\

 The present work demonstrates that CO$_2$ formation and stabilization from collision of CO and O($^1$D) on ASW is possible and occurs on the sub-nanosecond time scale for the reaction partners within 10 \AA\/.
 This compares with a radiative lifetime of 110 minutes\cite{garstang:1951} of O($^1$D) which can be formed from photolysis of H$_2$O\cite{klemm:1975}.
-Relaxation of the highly excited product occurs on much longer time scales which is not covered here.
+Relaxation of the highly excited CO$_2$ product occurs on much longer time scales which is not covered here.
 From previous work on O($^3$P)+O($^3$P) to form O$_2$ it is known that full vibrational relaxation occurs on the $\mu$s time scale.\cite{art4,MM.oxy:2019} Similarly, it is expected that CO$_2$ vibrational relaxation extends out to considerably longer time scales than those covered in the present work (tens of ns).
-Furthermore, using a flexible water model may provide additional channels to speed up vibrational relaxation of CO$_2$.\cite{MM.oxy:2019}\\
+Using a flexible water model may provide additional channels to speed up vibrational relaxation of CO$_2$, as was recently reported for O$_2$ on ASW.\cite{MM.oxy:2019} A fluctuating charge model to capture charge flow between the initial O($^1$D)+CO($^1 \Sigma^+$) and the CO$_2$ final state is expected to lead to more rapid diffusion of the CO molecule and hence increased recombination rates (see SI).\\

 Effects due to quantum nuclear dynamics are not included here but are expected to be small given the large mass of the particles involved.
 In fact, earlier work\cite{MM.oxy:2018} has demonstrated that the experimentally\cite{oxy.diff.minissale:2013} determined $T-$dependent mobility of O($^3$P) is a consequence of ASW surface roughness rather than tunneling at low temperature.
 Also, the validity of QCT-based simulations has been explicitly validated for the [CNO] reactive system by comparing final vibrational state distributions with time-independent quantum simulations.\cite{MM.cno:2018} The efficiency of non-adiabatic effects due to O($^1$D) to O($^3$P) conversion have been estimated\cite{MM.co2:2021} to be 10 \% at 300 K based on earlier measurements.\cite{Davidson1978} This may change at lower temperature, though, and explicit inclusion of nonadiabatic processes for the O($^1$D)+CO association reaction to form CO$_2$ appears to be of interest in the future.\\